ironfugu/about-us/tech_1.md

 Your goal is to build an integration with our API.
 Please review the instructions

 * Pick a language
-* Create a GitHub repo and utilize any tooling you desire
+* Create a public GitHub repo and utilize any tooling you desire
 * Review our [API docs](https://www.packet.com/developers/api/)
   * Understand [auth](https://www.packet.com/developers/api/#authentication)
   * Know the available [OSes](https://www.packet.com/developers/api/#operatingsystems)